Special judge to take district seat following attorney's withdrawal from race

 “I want to sincerely thank the many organizations, agencies and individuals who supported and endorsed me for this office, especially my friends and my family."

-The race was one of only two contested positions on the ballot in the district's 14, leaving Office 12 the last to be determined in November.
+The race was one of only two contested positions on the ballot in the district's 14 positions, leaving Office 12 the last to be determined in November.

 Special Judge Tanya Wilson and Assistant District Attorney Kevin Gray are competing for the seat District Judge Martha Rupp Carter will vacate upon her retirement.

-Wilson won 44% of the primary vote in June, and Gray 40%.
+Wilson won 44% of the primary vote in June, and Gray had 40%.

 The general election is Nov.
 8. Read more about each candidate here.